Apr 04, 2026

 Admission Requirements

-• Completion of a bachelor’s degree in criminal justice administration with a cumulative GPA of 3.0 or higher
+• Completion of a bachelor’s degree from a regionally accredited institution with a cumulative GPA of 3.0 or higher

 • Professional resume